HMS Alarm (1892): Service

 On 22 February 1898, Alarm visited Wells-next-the-Sea to deliver stores to the coastguard station.
 Alarm signalled her presence by the ship's whistle, and the coastguards despatched a boat to pick up the stores, despite a heavy sea inshore due to high winds from the North.
 When this did not arrive, Alarm, whose Master was not aware of the treacherous conditions close to shore, launched a gig to deliver the stores, but later that day, search parties from the coastguard station found both boats capsized.
 All five men aboard the coastguard boat and six men aboard Alarms boat were killed.
-On 15 June 1899, Alarm dispersed a number of French fishing boats from Boulogne which were operating in Folkestone Bay, within British waters, with one of the French boats later arrested and her master fined, with the boats catch and fishing gear confiscated.
+On 15 June 1899, Alarm dispersed a number of French fishing boats from Boulogne which were operating in Folkestone Bay, within British waters, with one of the French boats later seized and her master fined, with the boat's catch and fishing gear confiscated.

 Alarm took part in the 1900 Naval Manoeuvres in July that year, and was judged by the umpires to have been captured, along with sister ship by the opposing force.
 Torpedo gunboats including Alarm were criticised in reports of the manoeuvres for not making their nominal speeds, and being unsuitable for use against torpedo boats or destroyers.

 Alarm had been stricken from the effective list by 1905, being described in Parliament as being "of comparatively small fighting value", although her armament was not removed.
 Torpedo gunboats that had been re-boilered and re-engined were considered still effective and retained in service, but it was not felt worthwhile to re-engine the remaining torpedo gunboats, such as Alarm.
 Alarm was sold for scrap to the Thames Shipbuilding Company on 9 April 1907.